Bringing clean transport to dozens of countries

 Over the last few years, the company has been expanding quickly, but it’s long found the Dutch capital an ideal place to be.
 “The City of Amsterdam has realised that clean air is something that is important to society,” says chief product officer Sander Ouwerkerk, “and they have been a great partner to work with on the introduction of EVs, starting with the vehicle charging infrastructure.”

 Electric vehicles: cheaper and more fun to drive

 Amsterdam has an electric vehicle rental scheme called Car2Go and a fleet of electric taxis, but good intentions only go so far when it comes to making sustainable mobility more than a trend.
 Ultimately, people are concerned about cost, ease-of-use and their driving experience.

 This doesn’t intimidate Ouwerkerk though, and he believes drivers everywhere are being won over.
 “Once people start driving EVs, their repurchase intent of another EV is 95%.
 It’s such a superb experience driving a car like the electric Tesla that people choose it for the sheer joy,” he says.

 “Battery prices are coming down fast and then you get to the tipping point where it’s more fun to drive and it’s cheaper.
 So why would your next car have a combustion engine?”
-A little later, silently cruising around the inner canals of Amsterdam in a bright blue electric Tesla, it becomes clear that he may have a point.
-We make less noise than the passing bicycles, and it’s a little like driving around in a comic-book vision of the future.
+A little later, silently cruising around the inner canals of Amsterdam in a bright blue electric Tesla, it becomes clear that he has a point.
+The car makes less noise than the passing bicycles, and it’s a little like cruising around in a comic book vision of the future.